Yoga and Health - Yoga Practice Blog

 A Lifestyle of Inner Peace

-Regular, focused breathing helps eliminate negative and harmful emotions such as anger, fear, greed, and arrogance.
-Practicing pranayama gives us feelings of inner peace, and improves sleep, memory, and concentration.
-Yogic meditation also reduces the level of stress in the body, thus increasing the overall functioning of the human organism, and reducing the risk of stress-related illnesses such as heart disease.
-Stress is often a result of an over-committed, busy schedule.
-Both practicing hatha yoga and meditating slow us down and encourage us to ground in the present moment, relax, and enjoy life.
+Both practicing hatha yoga and meditating slow us down and encourage us to get grounded in the present moment, relax, and enjoy life.
 Through regular practice of asanas, pranayama, and meditation, yoga can help regulate the thoughts that pass through the mind, improving the health of the mind and of the inner being.

 Benefits of Specific Asanas

-Specific health problems can be addressed with particular yoga postures.
-Each posture targets certain muscles of the body and has a specific effect on the system.
-Yoga postures or asanas can be categorized into 1) standing postures, 2) forward bends, 3) inversions, 4) balances and 5) backbends.
-In this section, I will select an example posture from each category and discuss its specific health benefits.
+Yoga postures or asanas can be categorized into 1) standing postures, 2) forward bends, 3) inversions, 4) balances, and 5) backbends.
+In this section, I will select an example posture from each category and discuss its health benefits.

 1) Standing posture: Trikonasana

-Trikonasana increases the strength and flexibility of the back, hips, legs and feet.
+Trikonasana increases the strength and flexibility of the back, hips, legs, and feet.
 The chest is opened, the spine is elongated, and digestion and elimination are improved.
 This posture also relieves backache and strengthens the neck.

 2) Forward bend: Paschimottanasana